 About Public Power

-Check out this video to learn how IMPA (the Indiana Municipal Power Agency) gives back to the communities we serve through the public power we provide.
+Agencies like the Indiana Municipal Power Agency (IMPA) serve the community, not shareholders.
+IMPA is a wholesale public power provider, serving 61 member communities in Indiana and Ohio.
+Check out this video to learn how IMPA gives back to the communities we serve through the public power we provide.

 Benefits of Public Power